eventodb-hq/eventodb/@meta/@pm/issues/issue002-performance/pgx/PGX_MIGRATION_COMPLETE.md

 ## Executive Summary

-Successfully migrated the Message DB PostgreSQL and TimescaleDB drivers from `lib/pq` to `jackc/pgx/v5`.
+Successfully migrated the EventoDB PostgreSQL and TimescaleDB drivers from `lib/pq` to `jackc/pgx/v5`.

 **Status**: ✅ **COMPLETE AND VERIFIED**